...

 Running improves your cardiovascular health

-The first benefit of running is that it can improve your cardiovascular health.
-Performing cardiovascular exercises like running and jumping increases your heart rate and the need for oxygen in the body.
-This can help prevent cardiovascular disease or reduce the risk of future chronic conditions like breast, prostate, or colon cancer.
+Running improves cardiovascular health.
+It raises heart rate and oxygen demand.
+This helps prevent cardiovascular disease.
+Running can reduce the risk of chronic conditions like breast, prostate, or colon cancer.

 Better cardiovascular conditioning can also reduce the risks of depression, high blood pressure, and diabetes.
 It may even increase your life expectancy by as much as two years!